nyc-cto/community-agreement/README.md

-If while working with MOCTO you would like to discuss a concern, please contact Alexis, Katherine, or Jessica.
+If while working with MOCTO you would like to discuss a concern, please contact your MOCTO supervisor, or their manager.

 #### Celebrate yourself and each other!

-This cohort of NYC[x] Innovation Fellows will be successful because of your desire to serve New Yorkers during the COVID-19 pandemic.
+Your cohort of Fellows will be successful because of your desire to serve New Yorkers.
 From thanking people directly, to emoji high-fiving , every action taken in this program is an act of service in making tech work for all New Yorkers.
 These efforts deserve appreciation, recognition, and gratitude.
 Thank you for joining MOCTO- we are excited to collaborate with you!